gabrielfeo/50-72/README.md

   <summary>
     Are there any other features?
 Can I use it in my own scripts?
   </summary>
-  A manual formatting command is available so you can use it as part of your own scripts (in CI, for example).
+  A manual `format` command is available so you can use it as part of your own scripts (in CI, for example).
 Here's the full help text:

 ```
 Usage: 50-72 [OPTIONS] COMMAND [ARGS]...

   Format commit messages to the 50/72 rule automatically.

   It's recommended to install it in the git hooks of each repository:

   50-72 hook --install

   Otherwise, manual usage is:

   50-72 format MESSAGE (to format a message string)
   50-72 format-file (to format the git commit message file)

   See --help of each subcommand for more.

 Options:
 -h, --help  Show this message and exit